-The policy is intended to provide employees with an avenue to raise relevant concerns within the School or Council.
+The policy is intended to provide employees with an avenue to raise relevant concerns within the school or council.
 It is hoped that employees will be satisfied with the action taken as a result.
-If employees are not satisfied, and feel it is right to take the matter outside the Council.
-The following are possible contact points, some or all of which may be appropriate:
+If employees are not satisfied, and feel it is right to take the matter outside the council.